 Why you received this letter

+This time of the year, you may receive an unexpected letter from the IRS advising you may be required to file forms 1099-NEC and 1096.
 You received this letter because your prior tax return likely included self-employment income showing deduction for contractor labor as a business expense.

 If you hired US contractors then you were required to file the form 1099-MISC to report payments made to independent contractors (non-employees).
 Starting from the 2020 tax year, those payments will be reported on a new form: Form 1099-NEC.